-We don’t recommend that you rush out to buy texts before you arrive but if you can pick some up second hand, borrow from a library or access online, we recommend that all Mathematics trainees do some background reading on the teaching of mathematics in schools.
+In the meantime, you might like to begin your reading before starting your degree.
+We don’t recommend rushing out to buy texts before you arrive.
+But if you can pick some up second hand, borrow from a library or access online, we suggest that you do some background reading on the teaching of mathematics in schools using the following:

 - Teaching mathematics in the secondary school (Developing as a Reflective Secondary Teacher), by Paul Chambers, and Robert Timlin, 2019.

 - Learning to Teach Mathematics in the Secondary School: A Companion to School Experience (Learning to Teach Subjects in the Secondary School Series), by Sue Johnston-Wilder, Peter Johnston-Wilder, David Pimm and Clare Lee.
 2010.

 Free online course